Easy Cornbread Stuffing

 There’s room to mix and match: carrots can replace celery, any onion is fine, and chives can sub in for garlic in a pinch.

-• Ground Black Pepper, Thyme and Sage – Fresh herbs are usually preferable, but I find that the concentrated taste of ground seasonings adds the most flavor to this make ahead stuffing.
+• Ground Black Pepper, Thymex, and Sage – Fresh herbs are usually preferable, but I find that the concentrated taste of ground seasonings adds the most flavor to this make-ahead stuffing.

-2. Avoid the Crumble – Cornbread tends to be much more crumbly than bread, so be gentle!
+Cornbread tends to be much more crumbly than regular bread cubes, so be gentle!

-Add all of your cornbread, meat, and veggies to your pan before pouring over the broth.
+Add all of your cornbread, meat, and veggies to your pan before pouring broth over the top.
 Use a spoon, spatula, or flipper to simply fold everything together.

-3. Keep the Grease!
 Don’t drain the grease after sauteeing the meat!
-That fatty stuff adds so much flavor and can make the veggies really stand out.
+That fatty stuff adds so much flavor to cornbread stuffing with sausage and can make the veggies really stand out.

 When you have a huge Thanksgiving dinner coming up in your future, don’t you wish you could prepare at least some of the dishes ahead of time?

-An airtight container is absolutely crucial to making sure your make-ahead dressing lasts!
-Any unwanted moisture will compromise the texture of the whole dish.
+An airtight container is absolutely crucial for the best cornbread stuffing leftovers!
+Unwanted moisture will compromise the texture of the whole dish.

-To reheat the cornbread stuffing, transfer to a baking sheet or dish lined with parchment paper.
+To reheat sausage cornbread stuffing, transfer leftovers to a baking sheet or dish lined with parchment paper.

-I recommend tenting with aluminum foil or keeping on the center or bottom rack of the oven.
+I recommend tenting with aluminum foil or keeping the pan on the center or bottom rack of the oven.

 Have your oven a bit warmer, around 350°F, and simply heat until warmed through.
 This shouldn’t take more than 7-10 minutes – keep an eye on it!